pshegde/GridImageSearch/README.md

 # GridImageSearch
 Android app client for Grid image search
-This app is developed using the requirements provided here
+This app is developed using the requirements provided at: http://courses.codepath.com/courses/intro_to_android/week/2#!assignment

 User stories implemented are: